JanaSchwarzerova/CaGe/README.md

+## The predecessor of this app, which was titled the CaGe app, was funded:
 This work has been supported by grant FEKT-K-21-6878, realized within the project Quality Internal Grants of BUT (KInG BUT), Reg.
 No. CZ.02.2.69 / 0.0 / 0.0 / 19_073 / 0016948, which is financed from the OP RDE.